Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable2.md

 4. **P**:  Practice Commiting Changes, make sure they are showing up on your repository

 5. Update your User Manual and Technical Documentation with your findings.

+6. When all **P** deliverables are finished, use the template to submit to ELC before the deadline.